RobertOstermann/vscode-phpunit-extended/README.md

 - `folderPattern` is only used when `discoverAllTests` is set to `true`.
 - The file in the active editor is added based solely upon the `fileRegex`.
 - `functionRegex` sets the regex to find functions within a test file.
+- `multilineFunctionRegex` allows the functionRegex to look at multiple lines.
+The functionRegex adds the `s` flag.
 - `parallelTests` allows multiple tests to run concurrently.
 I would not recommend setting this above `8`.
 - `timeout` sets the time a test can run.
 A test that does not complete before the timeout will be cancelled.
 - `verboseTestExplorerOutput` allows output to show for each test, but can take longer to run.